eslint/rfcs/designs/2022-languages/README.md

 ### How will rules be written for non-JS languages?

 Rules will be written the same way regardless of the language being used.
 The only things that will change are the AST node names and the `SourceCode` object passed in.
+Otherwise, rules can be written the same way, including the use of CSS-like selector strings to find nodes.

 ### Will non-JS languages be able to autofix?